 The disparity is greatest among African Americans.

-According to the 2021 TIAA Institute-GFLEC Personal Finance Index, African Americans answered an average of 38 percent of the study’s financial literacy questions correctly, whereas white Americans answered an average of 55 percent of questions correctly.
+According to the 2022 TIAA Institute-GFLEC Personal Finance Index, African Americans answered an average of 37% of the study’s financial literacy questions correctly, whereas white Americans answered an average of 55% percent of questions correctly.

-Similarly, 28 percent of African Americans answered over one-half of the questions correctly, compared to 62 percent of white Americans.
+Similarly, 28% of African Americans answered over one-half of the questions correctly, compared to 65% of white Americans.

 - A lack of financial resilience was more common among African Americans than white Americans.